 Visiting the Chateau de Versailles

 The Chateau de Versailles was grandiose and extravagant; as we moved from room to room, each was more over-decorated than the last.
-Versailles Palace is home to Louis XIV’s vision of the absolute monarchy.
+Versailles Palace is the epitome of Louis XIV’s vision of the absolute monarchy.
 The grounds cover over 800 hectares of land, meaning it takes more than an hour to walk from the Palace to the end of the Grand Canal near the edge of the estate border!

 How to Get to Versailles from Paris